marwinkirchhofs/m_code_manager/notes.md

       the specifiers and of your module align correctly - then just let the top-level `run_code_manager_command` take care of selecting the correct language-specific code manager
+* point out which variables you should not edit from within the vivado project, but via the mcm api, because otherwise it messes with variable handling (like top module, part, board_part).
+Basically for everything that is in project_config.json, this file is supposed to be the root of information.